dabresua/dabresua.github.io/DBS_CV_remote.md

 | First Aid | Tecnalia | 2019 |
 | Introduction to A.I. | Standford University (online) | 2019 |

+### Languajes
+* Spanish: Native user
+* English: Advanced user.
+I use it every day for work, for watching tv series, to read most of the articles on the internet, etc.

 ### Other
 Sound technician conducted at CIDISI.
 Asturias, Spain.